cwant/hpc-chapel/_episodes/01-intro.md

 This program can then be compiled with the following bash command:

 ~~~
-chpl --fast hello.chpl -o hello.o
+chpl --fast hello.chpl -o hello
 ~~~
 {: .bash}

 The flag `--fast` indicates the compiler to optimise the binary to run as fast as possible in the given architecture.
-The `-o` option tells Chapel what to call the final output program, in this case `hello.o`.
+The `-o` option tells Chapel what to call the final output program, in this case `hello`.

 To run the code, you execute it as you would any other program:

 ~~~
-./hello.o
+./hello
 ~~~
 {: .bash}
 ```